kleopatra999/chef-osmosis/README.md

 Attributes
 ----------
 #### default
+* install_type
+'pkg' or 'tgz'.
+The former installs osmosis as a debian package from the Mapzen debian repo, the latter pulls from node[:osmosis][:remote_source] and unpacks the tarball to node[:osmosis][:installdir].

 * installdir
-Where should osmosis be installed.
+Where should osmosis be installed if using install_type == 'pkg'

 * user
 User to install osmosis as.
 The user will